 SI.No.
 Nature of Malpractice Maximum Punishment 1.
 Appeal by the candidate in the answer script to show mercy by way of awarding more than deserving marks.
 2. The candidate writing his/her name in the answer script.
-Et 3.
+2ET 3.
 The candidate writing his / her registration number / college name in places other than specified in the answer script 4.
 Any special marking in the answer script by the candidate.
 Fine of Rs.
 1000/- per subject.
 5. The candidate communicating with neighbouring candidate orally or non-verbally; the candidate causing suspicious movement of his/her body.
 6. Irrelevant writing by the candidate in the answer script.
 7. The candidate writing answer on his/her question paper or making use of his/her question paper for rough work.
 8. The candidate possessing cell phones / programmable calculator(s)/any other electronic storage device(s) gadgets Invalidating the examination of the particular subject written by the candidate 9.
 The candidate possessing any incriminating material(s) (whether used or not).
-For example: Written or printed materials, bits of papers containing written information, writings on scale, calculator, handkerchief, dress, part of the body, Hall Ticket, etc. Invalidating the examination of the particular subject written by the candidate.
+For example : Written or printed materials, bits of papers containing written information, writings on scale, calculator, handkerchief, dress, part of the body, Hall Ticket, etc. Invalidating the examination of the particular subject written by the candidate.

 10. The candidate possessing cell phone(s)/ programmable calculator(s)/any other electronic storage device(s) gadgets and containing incriminating materials (whether used or not).
-Invalidating the examination of the subject concerned and all the theory and the practical subjects of the current semester registered by the candidate.
 11. The Candidate possessing the question paper of another candidate with additional writing on it.
-Further the candidate is not considered for revaluation of answer scripts of the 12.
-The candidate passing his/her question paper to another candidate with additional writing on it. arrears-subjects.
-If the candidate has registered for arrears - subjects only, invalidating the 13.
-The candidate passing incriminating materials brought into the examination hall in any medium (hard/soft) to other candidate(s). examinations of all the arrears - subjects registered by the candidate.
+12. The candidate passing his/her question paper to another candidate with additional writing on it.
+13. The candidate passing incriminating materials brought into the examination hall in any medium (hard/soft) to other candidate(s).
 14. The candidate copying from neighbouring candidate.
 15. The candidate taking out of the examination hall answer booklet(s), used or unused.
 16. Appeal by the candidate in the answer script coupled with a promise of any form of consideration.
-Eto.
 17. Candidate destroying evidence relating to an alleged irregularity.

-COIMBATORE Invalidating the examinations of the subject concerned and all the theory and the practical subjects of the current semester registered by the candidate.
+Invalidating the examination of the subject concerned and all the theory and the practical subjects of the current semester registered by the candidate.

 Further the candidate is not considered for revaluation of answer scripts of the arrears-subjects.

 If the candidate has registered for arrears - subjects only, invalidating the examinations of all the arrears - subjects registered by the candidate.
-Additional Punishment: i.
-If the candidate has not completed the programme, he/she is debarred from continuing his/her studies for one year i.e., for two subsequent semesters.
-However the student is permitted to appear for the examination in all the arrears-subjects during the debarred period. ii.
-If the candidate has completed the programme, he/she is prevented from writing the examinations of the arrears-subjects for two subsequent semesters.